 The mainstay of reconstructive surgery is obtaining sufficiently viable tissues from non-urinary tract locations on the body to help with the urinary tract reconstruction.
 While it is best to use the patient’s own tissues (autologous tissues) harvested from other areas to help reconstruct the urinary tract, there is ongoing research to remove the need for autologous tissues.
 While currently there are no commercially available laboratory regenerated tissue products that can be used, investigators in the field continue to work on tissue engineering to discover an ideal substitute for autologous tissues.

-Reconstructive Surgery & Trauma
+Reconstructive Surgery and Trauma Explained

 The urinary tract is comprised of the “upper” urinary tract which includes the renal pelvis and ureter.
 The “lower” urinary tract includes the bladder and urethra.
 Renal pelvis blockage is reconstruction is called a pyeloplasty and of all the urologic reconstructive techniques, a pyeloplasty is one that is least complex.
 Ureteral injuries and blockages, depending on the location, may be simple or complex requiring additional tissue from either bowel or bladder to supplant the loss ureteral tissue.